PublicInMotionGmbH/ui-kit/packages/how-it-works/README.md

-# Talixo HowItWorks
+# Talixo - How It Works

-UI Component which represents HowItWorks
+UI Component which represents "how it works" element, to show step by step what will happen.

 ## How to install